 Comments

 Pauline Chapel is adjacent to St. Paul Church near the Broadmoor Hotel in Colorado Springs.
 The Chapel is a notable example of ornate Spanish Colonial Revival and its antecedent style, Mission Revival Style, which both draw inspiration from the early Spanish missions of California.
 The Chapel was built in 1918 by the prominent Colorado Springs architectural firm of MacLaren and Hetherington under the close supervision of local Colorado Springs philanthropist Julie Penrose.
 The chapel is named after the Penrose’s daughter, Pauline Penrose.
 The Pauline Chapel was added to the National Register of Historic Places on February 26, 2001.

-No Comments
+No Comments on Pauline Chapel revisited

+Comments